Here’s How Apple’s Next iPhone Could Outdo Samsung And Improve Sales Figures, Per ‘Forbes’

 — Express Technology (@ExpressTechie) March 24, 2019

-Finally, McGregor opined that Apple should introduce a “repair mode” feature for its 2019 iPhone releases, which could mean introducing a wide range of official repair-related items to consumers, including repair kits, guidebooks, and “reasonably priced” replacement parts.
-The Forbes contributor believes that making the iPhone substantially easier to repair through the above items could allow Apple to earn some important “PR points” in the light of the Right to Repair movement, while possibly inspiring other smartphone makers to follow their lead going forward.
+Finally, McGregor opined that Apple should introduce a “repair mode” feature for its 2019 iPhone releases, which could mean introducing a wide range of official repair-related items to consumers — including repair kits, guidebooks, and “reasonably priced” replacement parts.
+The Forbes contributor believes that making the iPhone substantially easier to repair through the above items could allow Apple to earn some important “PR points” in light of the Right to Repair movement, while possibly inspiring other smartphone makers to follow their lead going forward.